Overview

 A company is a record in your primary CRM or a web domain not already associated with a company.

-Dreamdata only makes new companies if they are not already made in a source integration.
+Dreamdata only creates new companies when they do not already exist in a source integration.

 To maintain an easy relationship between Dreamdata and your primary CRM, a company will exist for each company/account in your primary CRM.
-For other systems Dreamdata will try to identify companies across systems.
-So companies in your other integrated systems will be connected to companies in your primary CRM, ensuring that you can follow your funnel across systems with a clear reference to your primary CRM.
+For other integrated systems, Dreamdata will try to identify and connect companies across systems.
+This means that companies in your other integrated systems will be linked to those in your primary CRM, ensuring that you can follow your funnel across systems with a clear reference to your primary CRM.

 Events

-Events are any activities performed by or towards a contact or company.
+Events represent any activities performed by or towards a contact or company.

-It is identified by a timestamp and/or a contact or company.
+Each event is identified by a timestamp and/or associated with a contact or company.

 Sessions